With the football back in full flow, improving your football trading strategies is important. At least, if you want to win consistently…

 It’s also important to make sure you’re trading something you actually have an interest in.
-I prefer trading the horses pre-race, it’s a sport I prefer to watch.
-And the markets feel that bit easier to profit from.
+I’m known for pre-race horse trading, it’s a sport I like to watch so that really helped me out early on.
 However, football markets turn over huge sums of cash on a daily basis.
 Hundreds of thousands.

-Having just one or two good trades a week can prove a lucrative, with the markets being so much larger it means stakes can be too!
+Having just one or two good trades a week can prove lucrative in football trading, with the markets being so much larger it means stakes can be too.
 If you want proof of that you may want to check out this post, Paulo Rebelo’s stakes in the football markets are mind-blowing.

 So as a quick recap, 3 tips for all the football trading strategies mentioned in this post:

 - Be Select – Football trading strategies are often quite unique to a particular situation.
 Applying the same football trading strategies again and again to different situations isn’t likely to produce regular results.
-Be select in application, it can be frustrating when you feel like you’ve missed out but it’s far better to find something that works and use it less.
-Alternatively you’ll use it more, profit less and drive yourself crazy in the process!
+Be select in the application, it can be frustrating when you feel like you’ve missed out but it’s far better to find something that works and use it less.
+Alternatively, you’ll use it more, profitless and drive yourself crazy in the process.

 - Keep Records – Keeping some kind of record is always advisable.
 If nothing else it’ll stop the roller coaster of winning v’s losing in terms of emotion.
 It also makes it easier to see which of your football trading strategies are most effective.